SophieAu/imperial-splendour-site/data/content/posts/2020-06-01-glorious-first-of-june-developers-blog.md

 </center>

-Finally I have some news about the followers, each will get it's own little icon.
+Finally, I have some news about the followers, each will get its little icon.
 Here you can see some:

 ![Followers 1](static/glorious-1st-june-1st-followers.jpg "Followers 1")

 ![Followers 2](static/glorious-1st-june-2nd-followers.jpg.jpg "Followers 2")

+Some are caricatures (especially by Thomas Rowlandson and William Hogarth) and some are paintings or sketches, we hope you like them.

 <center>